uqlibrary/technology-training/R/ggplot2_intro_notes.md

 This is important for our project structure

 ### Rstudio Project
-Exercise 1:

-Challenge 1 - New Rstudio Project (3 min)
+Exercise 1 - New Rstudio Project (3 min)

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"